-Polls open in Myanmar as military stages first election since 2021 coup
+Polls open in Myanmar as military holds first election since 2021 coup

 - list 3 of 3Myanmar regime claims Aung San Suu Kyi ‘in good health’ despite son’s fears

-Following the initial phase, two rounds of voting will be held on January 11 and January 25, while voting has been cancelled altogether in 65 townships.
+Following the initial phase, two rounds of voting will be held on January 11 and January 25, while voting has been cancelled in 65 townships altogether.

+“This means that at least 20 percent of the country is disenfranchised at this stage,” said Al Jazeera’s Tony Cheng, reporting from Myanmar’s largest city, Yangon.

+“The big question is going to be here in the cities, what is the turnout going to be like?”

-In Myanmar’s largest city, Yangon, polling stations opened at 6am on Sunday (23:30 GMT, Saturday), with only a trickle of voters turning up to cast their ballots.
+In Yangon, polling stations opened at 6am on Sunday (23:30 GMT, Saturday), and once the sun was up, “we’ve seen a relatively regular flow of voters come in,” said Cheng.

-“It looks like an election.
-We’ve got all the necessary bits in place.
-There are registration boards out here.
-But we have not seen a rush of voters coming in yet,” said Al Jazeera’s Tony Cheng, reporting from Yangon.

 The election has been derided by critics – including the United Nations, some Western countries and human rights groups – as an exercise that is not free, fair or credible, with anti-military political parties not competing.